jtuenner/pymatchit/README.md

 ## Citation

-If you use `py-matchit` in your research, please cite it.
+If you use `pymatchit-causal` in your research, please cite it.

 **Until the accompanying paper is published, please cite the software directly:**